Women's tennis assistant to be honored by her college and high school.

-Ale Pedergnana is in her seventh season as an assistant coach of the Navy women's tennis team in 2014-15.
+Ale Pedergnana is in her eighth season as an assistant coach of the Navy women's tennis team in 2015-16.

-On the court, Pedergnana has helped Navy to a 101-30 overall record during the program's first five competitive years, an 18-3 Patriot League regular-season mark and three appearances in the Patriot League Tournament finals.
+On the court, Pedergnana has helped Navy to a 121-37 overall record during the program's first six years at the varsity level, a 22-3 Patriot League Regular Season mark and four appearances in the Patriot League Tournament finals.

 Three Midshipmen earned All-Patriot League honors in 2013-14 with senior Erin Snook being named to the all-league first team.
 Senior captain Darien Sears and sophomore Sam Droop were both selected to the all-league second team.
 Additionally, sophomore Mikaela Carlson was named to the Patriot League All-Academic Team.
 She became the first Navy women's tennis player to earn academic all-league honors.